 AIESEC Australia

-Conducted external desktop research to collect data, analyse SWOT andy to set out sales KPI and measurement of success for the department and allocate goals for the members.
-Three were created,two
+Conducted external desktop research to collect data, analyse SWOT and identify trends to set out sales KPI and measurement of success for the department and allocate goals for the members.
+Three new strategies were created, exceeding 10% of initial goals in the first two weeks of operations.
+Recognised by Executive Director for just report and grounded strategies.

 Confidently delivered keynotes, facilitate workshops and webinars to groups of up to 100 young people.
 Achieved over 80% satisfaction from participants with recognition for highly organised session.